fanifrancs/rommie/README.md

 # Rommie
-Real-time chat application using Node.js and web sockets.
+Real-time chat application using NodeJS and web sockets